liviur/LRGooglePlusClient/README.md

 ## Intro
 LRGoogle Plus Client was created to simplify the integration of Google Plus framework into an iOS App.

-Since the Google documentation is pretty extensive, but not always that clear - I went onwards to creating a simpler solution - a singleton class that does anything from logging in , one line sharing and properly notifying you on various events.
+Since the Google documentation is pretty extensive, but not always that clear - I went onwards with creating a simpler solution - a singleton class that does anything from logging in , one line sharing and properly notifying you on various events.

 I find this solution much easier to implement and maintain as it also removes a lot of the overhead when copying this solution from project to project.